 Extrusion slides are made up of a stack of extrusions that extend by sliding along each other.
 There are two ways to make this happen: bushings or V-wheels.
 Bushing slides connect the two slides with two self-lubricating plastic pieces that slide smoothly along the slots in the extrusion.
 V-wheel slides have V-shaped groove bearings on both sides of the extrusion that bite intro grooves on the extrusion, allowing the stages to slide smoothly.

 REV, Actobotics, and goBILDA all sell extrusion slide kits that integrate nicely with existing FTC kit parts.
-Beyond this, MakerBeam sells components for a V-wheel extrusion slide, and Misumi offers a few different sizes of bushing-based extrusion slides.
-REV furthermore sells a 8020 v-groove bearing slide kit for FRC®, that is not recommended for FTC use cases.
+Beyond this, OpenBuilds sells a V-wheel extrusion slide kit suitable for heavier loads, and Misumi offers a few different sizes of bushing-based extrusion slides.
+REV furthermore sells a 8020 V-groove bearing slide kit for FRC®, that is not recommended for FTC use cases.

-We recommend that newer teams stick to slide kits designed for FTC instead of DIY alternatives.
+We recommend that newer teams using extrusion slides stick to kits designed for FTC instead of making their own.

 REV Robotics 15mm Linear Motion Kit¶

-The REV 15mm Linear Motion Kit is based off of the 15mm extrusion system.
-This extrusion kit does not perform spectacularly without modification.
+The REV 15mm Linear Motion Kit is based on the 15mm extrusion system.
+This extrusion kit does not perform well without modification.
 This has been partially remedied by REV as they have developed a second iteration of their slide kit, which has much better tolerances on the Delrin sliders.